iLexyyy/Katsu/README.md

 Fortnite Mappings Downloader.

 ```
-- Please note, this is my first C# Project ever made, cleaner code is not an option for me until I learn more.
+- Please note, this is my first C# Project ever made + published to public, cleaner code is not an option for me until I learn more.
 ```